Flattop grill: Description

 The flattop grill is a versatile platform for many cooking techniques such as sautéing, toasting, simmering, shallow frying, stir frying, pan frying, browning, blackening, grilling, baking, braising, and roasting, and can also be used for flambéing.
 In addition, pots and pans can be placed directly on the cook surface, giving more cooking flexibility.
 In most cases, the steel cooking surface seasons like cast iron cookware, providing a natural non-stick surface.
 Almost any type of food can be cooked on this type of appliance.
 In addition to standard barbecue fare like hamburgers, hot dogs and sausages, more delicate items can be cooked on a flattop grill.
 Omelettes, pancakes, crepes, paninis, yakisoba noodles, fried rice, tacos, quesadillas, grilled steak, bacon, flatbread, pizza, jerk chicken, crab cakes and sautéed vegetables are just a few examples of the wide range of foods that can be prepared on a flattop grill.

 Flattop grills, as the name implies, is typically a flat piece of steel but some are slightly convex or crowned in the center which allows excess juices or grease to flow to the outside to be captured and disposed of.
 Many are powered by natural gas or propane, but there are electric models as well.
 In addition, there are models made for indoor or outdoor cooking that can be fixed (built-in) or portable (wheeled or free-standing).

 Flattop grills can be contrasted with open-flame grills, which cook food over a grate with direct or indirect flame.
 Flattop grills avoid the problem of smaller or delicate food falling through the grate like open-flame grills.
 In addition, closed-flame flattop grills are more energy efficient because they capture the heat under the steel cook surface rather than letting it escape through the grates into the atmosphere.
 This design also requires less time to heat up and uses less fuel to cook a meal.
-Also, flattop grills release less smoke and particulates into the atmosphere because foods and juices are prevented from dropping directly onto burner elements, eliminating flare-ups and reducing smoke.
+Also, flattop grills release less smoke and particulates into the atmosphere because food and juices are prevented from dropping directly onto burner elements, eliminating flare-ups and reducing smoke.